peterbartels/git-worktree-agent/DEPLOYMENT.md

 # Deployment Guide

-This document describes how to create and publish releases for `git-worktree-manager`.
+This document describes how to create and publish releases for `git-worktree-agent`.

 ## Overview